Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/README.md

 ## Course Description

 This course covers the three major patterns or architectures that make the web work; REST, Resources, and MVC.
-Students will use JavaScript, ExpressJS and NodeJS to illustrate these patterns, but the patterns themselves are language independent and are repeated across many common servers.
+Students will learn language independent patterns that are repeated across many common servers.
 Other key concepts covered include server-side templating, controller testing, associating and nesting resources, state, convention over configuration, and the request-response cycle.

 ## Prerequisites